The Mount Bromo sunrise and volcano tour in Indonesia is easily one of the most amazing travel experiences you can have anywhere in the world.

 Possibly the most amazing thing to do at the Bromo mountain complex is the hike to the top of the smoking volcano crater.

-Be careful at the top because there’s almost no safety railing, and on a windy day it has nasty sulfur fumes that are hard to breathe.
+Be careful at the top because there’s not much of a safety railing, and on a windy day it has nasty sulfur fumes that are hard to breathe.
+Generally you can’t see red lava here, but you can peek right into the smoking crater of the active volcano!

 Is The Volcano Safe?